 I knew when I walked through the doors at Aspen Creek I had found what I was looking for.
 My mother had a stroke when she was 62 and needed lots of care for the 16 years she lived with her new reality.
 3 years before she passed my dad was diagnosed with ALS and again our world was rocked.
 So many questions about how he would be cared for how how his remaining time would look.
 Those experiences with my parents truly sensitized me to the plight of the elderly.
 The way they were treated by doctors and those they came in contact with all became a source of concern.
 Many times we had to fight for specific services and get help that no one felt was necessary.
 When I walked through the doors of Aspen Creek and met the staff and learned about their ideals and goals for the facility I knew it was a place I would have put my own parents and I wanted to be a part of it.

-After attending school at Boise State University, my early career was spent working in construction, initially framing homes and then as a custom home builder, until the summer of 2009 when I had an experience that would change the course of my life.
+After attending school at Boise State University studying Construction Management and ultimately Business Management, my early career was spent working in construction, initially framing homes and then as a custom home builder, until the summer of 2009 when I had an experience that would change the course of my life.

 I quickly recognized that I would not be able to continue, at least for some time, building homes and I began to search for other ways I could provide for my family.
 Due to the experiences I had during my recovery and the recognition that without excellent health care providers I would not be alive, I was drawn to the health care field.
 After searching for employment and additional recovery time, I was given the opportunity to do some part-time work for a health care company operating skilled nursing facilities.
 I worked hard, did a good job, and the work load progressed into full-time employment and eventually I became the Director of Information Technology for Advanced Health Care.